clearlydefined/clearlydefined/docs/curation/curation-api.md

   ]
 }
 ```
+This is the test PR that was generated for the dev repository with above payload: [PR#1585](https://github.com/clearlydefined/curated-data-dev/pull/1585/files)

 ##### Explaination

 - **revisions:** The revisions object maps specific versions of the package to their respective license information.